YashKapoor1102/AmazinOnlineBookstore/README.md

 ## Milestone 2 : Alpha Release

-In the upcoming implementation, users will have the capability to add books to their shopping cart.
+In the upcoming implementation, users will have the capability to add books to their shopping cart, purchase, and view recommendations.
 Additionally, a database migration tool will be implemented to enhance the inventory management system.

 ### Upcoming Implementations:
 * Database Migration Tool